What comes to your mind when it comes to Mother’s Day? What about Father’s day?

 Some of these activities include:

-- Having a Picnic: Go to a park nearby and spend a day with your parent.
-You can even have a picnic in your backyard.
-The laughs and jokes are guaranteed to make the day a fun one.
+• Having a Picnic: Go to a nearby park and spend the day with your parent.
+You can have a picnic in your yard.
+Laughter and humor are guaranteed to make the day fun.

-- Putting on a show for your parent: This is best if there are little kids in the family, but older children can also do this.
-You can give your parent a whole lot of beautiful memories from a single show.
+• For a demonstration of your parent: This is best if there are young children in the family, but older children can also do this.
+You can give your parent many good memories from one show.
 It’s a bonus if it’s a comedy.

-- Making a treat for them: One beautiful thing about holidays is that they are perfect for relaxing.
-So, let your parent relax.
-Fix up a treat for them.
-If you know their favorite meal, cook it up and let them enjoy it.
-Your cooking might be terrible compared to theirs, but trust us, they’ll appreciate the effort.
+• Make them fun: One good thing about holidays is that they are ready to relax.
+So let your parent go.
+Prepare food for them.
+If you know what they like about food, cook it and enjoy it.
+Your cooking may be worse compared to theirs, but hopefully, they will enjoy the effort.

-It would be impossible to repay our parents for all they have done for us.
-All we can do is let them know that we can see their efforts, and we appreciate them.
+We will never repay our parents for all they have done for us.
+All we can do is let them know that we recognize their efforts, and we appreciate them.

-Mother’s Day and Father’s Day help us do that.
+Mother’s Day and Father’s Day help us to do just that.

-The significance of those holidays isn’t in the expensive gifts or the exotic dinners.
-It lies in the time spent with your parents, the love shared, and the lasting memories created.
+The significance of these holidays is not that they are expensive gifts or unusual dinners.
+It is the time you spend with your parents, the love you share, and the lasting memories created.

 That is the reason for the season.